Skip to main content

 Who is it for?

-Currently our service is for adults only who experiencing issues including:
+Currently our service is for individuals aged over 16 who are experiencing issues including:

 • Prolapse